 Bad math, transposition errors, and “fat finger” errors run rampant in companies of all sizes.
 Almost 90 percent of all spreadsheets have errors.
 Even the most carefully developed, tried, and tested spreadsheets have errors in 1 percent of all formula cells.
 In larger spreadsheets with thousands of formulas (that, let’s face it, exist in every company), there are dozens of errors.

-Almost one out of five large businesses have suffered financial losses as a result of spreadsheet errors.
+And what are the implications of all these boo-boos?
+Almost one out of five large business have suffered financial losses as a result of spreadsheet errors.
 In most cases, large companies can absorb that loss, but small and medium businesses (SMBs) usually cannot.

 Why are there so many errors?
-It is simple.
-Spreadsheets — even though they have launched thousands of new companies and caused millions of layoffs —are still created by people.
+There are really two reasons.
+First, spreadsheets — even though they have launched thousands of new companies and caused millions of layoffs —are still created by people.
 And people make mistakes.
-The more massive an Excel model gets, the more mistakes can happen, some with severe consequences.
-With that in mind, let’s look at the ten costliest spreadsheet boo-boos.
+Second, as a spreadsheet grows, complexity grows as well.
+And with complexity comes more opportunities for mistakes.
+In some cases you may be very lucky and the mistakes do not have an impact on final results.
+But others can have a lasting impact.
+With that in mind, let’s look at the ten costliest spreadsheet fails to date.